Abbas1Hussein/flutter_quill_extensions_lite/README.md

 - `buttons`: An optional parameter that allows you to specify which buttons to display.
 By default, all are shown.

 - `mediaPickSettingSelector`: An optional parameter that allows you to customize media pick when clicking the image button to get an image from the gallery or link.

+- `dataOperationSettingSelector`: An optional parameter that allows you to customize data operation when clicking the export/restore button.

 - `useBase64`: An optional parameter that specifies whether to encode the data in base64 format when exporting.
 Set it to `true` to enable base64 encoding and if it is `false`, the data will be exported as a List of JSON.